Market and Production

 Potential clients globally would include volume carmakers, high-end manufacturers, most diversified automotive supplier in the world, which designs, develops and manufactures automotive systems, assemblies, modules and components, many other first tier and mid-tier suppliers, large aluminium consortiums and large aerospace companies and OEMs.

 Roskill, a well-recognized industry consultancy group, commented recently on new initiatives to use more magnesium in cars in order to reduce weight and greenhouse gas emissions, saying that:

 In October 2012, General Motors said it was testing a new process to form lightweight magnesium sheet metal with a view to increasing its usage in cars.
-Magnesium, which weighs 33 percent less than aluminum, 60 percent less than titanium and 75 percent less than steel, would cut fuel usage.
+Magnesium, which weighs 33 % less than aluminum, 60 % less than titanium and 75 % less than steel, would cut fuel usage.